GEM-benchmark/GEM-benchmark.github.io/web/tasks/MLSum.md

 #### Data shift

 For both selected languages (German and Spanish), we compiled time-shifted test data in the form of new articles from the second semester of 2020 with Covid19-related keywords.
-We collected new articles URLs from the same German and Spanish outlets as the original MLSUL datasets (El Pais and Süddeutsche Zeitung).
+We collected articles from the same German and Spanish outlets as the original MLSUM datasets (El Pais and Süddeutsche Zeitung).
 We used the scripts provided for the re-creation of the [MLSUM datasets](https://github.com/recitalAI/MLSUM).
+The new challenge test set for German contains 5058 instances and the Spanish one 1938.

 ## Considerations for Using the Data